• Skip to primary navigation

 Step Four:

-Heat 2 Tbsp Olive oil and 1 Tbsp Butter in a non stick skillet.
+Heat 2 tablespoon Olive oil and 1 tablespoon Butter in a non stick skillet.
 Turn heat on medium and when the oil/butter is very hot, but not burning, place chicken in pan.
 Allow to cook about 2 minutes and flip.
 Cook another 2 minutes.
 Adjust heat as necessary to avoid burning.
 Remove from pan and place on baking sheet in preheated oven for 10 minutes.
 TIP: If you are making this ahead of time, don't cook the chicken in the oven until just before serving and cook for 15 minutes or until internal temp reaches 165°F.

 Oil and butter in frying pan Chicken pan frying